 Take your dose (with food) as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not use two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-A chlorpropamide overdose can cause life-threatening hypoglycemia.
+A Diabinese overdose can cause life-threatening hypoglycemia.

 Avoid drinking alcohol.
 It lowers blood sugar and may interfere with your diabetes treatment.

-Avoid exposure to sunlight or tanning beds.
-Chlorpropamide can make you sunburn more easily.
+Diabinese could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Common side effects may include: